learn-co-curriculum/react-hooks-running-tests/README.md

 You can also run `learn test`, which will run the test files as well as sync your progress with Canvas.

-Running `learn test` or `npm test` should produce an output like this in your
+Running `learn test` or `npm test` should produce output like this in your
 terminal:

 ![jest demo](https://jestjs.io/img/blog/15-watch.gif)

-This command will run all tests in the `src` directory, looking for files that have `.test.js` in the file name (you'll typically find them in the `__tests__` directory for our labs).
+This command will run all tests in the `src` directory by looking for files that have `.test.js` in the file name (you'll typically find them in the `__tests__` directory for our labs).